The French IPA: 6 Hacks to Perfect Your French Pronunciation

 - Many other consonants that would have been silent become voiced in liaison, including “p,” “t,” “z” and “g.”

-Grand oiseau (large bird) is pronounced [gʀɑ̃.t‿wazo] compared to [gʀɑ̃] for grand (large) without the liaison.
+Example: Grand oiseau (large bird) is pronounced [gʀɑ̃.t‿wazo] compared to [gʀɑ̃] for grand (large) without the liaison.
 Oiseau remains the same.

-6. Explore French intonation
+6. Explore French Intonation

-Lastly, the IPA can be useful when learning about intonation in French—although you’re unlikely to find explanations of intonation in French using IPA.
+The IPA can be useful when learning about intonation in French—although you’re unlikely to find explanations of intonation in French using IPA.
 But you can still use the notation in your notes to help you understand and remember intonation rules.

 - A continuation pattern.
 This means that the final syllable of a phrase or clause has a rising intonation, to show the continuation of the sentence.